MarcarianS/cs1440-marcarian-shelby-assn3/doc/Manual.md

 * __Note:__ Unless you enter one of the provided options, you will be prompted for a command repeatedly until you enter a command that the program recognizes.
 * Entering 'X' will leave the program.
 * Entering 'C' will prompt you for a few numbers with the allowed range immediately following.
-* Follow the prompts, and provide a card size, the maximum number you wish your cards to conatain, and the numebr of cards you wish to create.
+* Follow the prompts.
+Provide a card size, the maximum number you wish your cards to conatain, and the numebr of cards you wish to create.
-* If you enter a number that is *not* within the displayed range, you will be reminded of the range and asked for another number, until you enter a valid number.
+* If you enter a number that is *not* within the displayed range, you will be reminded of the range and asked for another command, until you enter a valid number.

 ### Navigating the Deck Menu

-* Next, the program will display the Deck menu, with options for your Deck.
+* Next, the program will display the Deck menu.
+You should see a new list of commands (P, D, S, X) and a short description of each.
 * If you choose 'P', a single card of your choice will be printed to the screen.
 * To determine which card to print, you will be prompted to enter the ID number of the card you wish to see.
 The range given corresponds to the number of cards you generated, and once again will continuously prompt you to choose a number until you provide valid input.
 * If you choose 'D', the entire deck will be printed to the screen.